 Unless indicated otherwise, results of operations data are presented in accordance with accounting principles generally accepted in the United States ("GAAP").
 In an effort to provide investors with additional information regarding our results as determined by GAAP, we may disclose non-GAAP financial measures.
-The primary non-GAAP financial measure we disclose is earnings before interest, taxes, depreciation and amortization ("EBITDA").
-This financial measure is not calculated in accordance with GAAP.
-See "Non-GAAP Financial Measures and Reconciliations" in Results of Operations for an explanation of our use of any non-GAAP financial measures and reconciliations to the corresponding measures calculated in accordance with GAAP.
+The primary non-GAAP financial measure we disclose is earnings before interest, taxes, depreciation and amortization, excluding other costs ("EBITDA excluding other costs").
+This financial measure excludes the impact of certain amounts and is not calculated in accordance with GAAP.
+See "Non-GAAP Financial Measures and Reconciliations" in Results of Operations for an explanation of our use of non-GAAP financial measures and reconciliations to the corresponding measures calculated in accordance with GAAP.